-Does going to therapy mean I am weak or flawed?
+Does going to couples therapy mean we are broken or a ‘bad match’?

 How do I know if you are a good therapist for me?